rhysjj111/Project_2_portfolio_website/README.md

 The features listed are achievable in terms of timescales and technology available.

 ### User stories
-- As a potential customer of Vale Business Solutions with little tech background, I would like to know what they are selling and have a general understanding of how that can be applied to my business.
+- As a potential customer of Vale Business Solutions with little tech background, I would like to know; what they are selling, and get a general understanding of how that can be applied to my business.
-- I would also like to know things like costs/timescales/availability.
+- I would also like to find out things like costs/timescales/availability.
-- I want to know what the next steps are to get the ball rolling.
+- I want to find out what the next steps are to get the ball rolling are if i'm interested in doing business.

+## Design

 ### Design choices
 - Minimum but essential information will be displayed to inform but not overwhelm anybody using the site with little tech background.
 Also, for someone who does know what's being offered, they should be able to find what they are looking for fast.